kersanszki-levente/avazu-ctr-outlier-detection/README.md

 ## What is this?

 This repository contains a solution for the Avazu CTR Outlier Detection challenge.
 The avazu_outlier_detection.ipynb file contains the solution and below you can read instructions on how to open the notebook.
-You can find the original

 ## How can I run this?